County firm taking on major renovation of Shropshire's brain injury centre

-A county firm has been appointed to carry out major renovation works at Headway Shropshire, the specialist charity supporting people with acquired brain injuries across the county.
+A local firm has been appointed to carry out major renovation works at Headway Shropshire, the specialist charity supporting people with acquired brain injuries across the county.

-Shuker Building & Development will take on the extensive Shrewsbury refurbishment project will see the creation of a modern and inclusive Community Wellbeing Centre, designed to enhance the experience of clients, staff, and visitors alike.
+Shuker Building & Development will take on the extensive Shrewsbury refurbishment project, which will see the creation of a modern and inclusive Community Wellbeing Centre designed to enhance the experience of clients, staff, and visitors alike.

-Work includes upgrades to office and reception spaces, refurbishment of the kitchen to make it fully adaptable for accessibility, modernisation of toilet facilities, and improvements to lighting, ceiling tiles, and flooring – alongside a range of additional upgrades to ensure the centre is welcoming, functional, and future-ready.
+Work will include upgrades to office and reception spaces, refurbishment of the kitchen to make it fully adaptable for accessibility, modernisation of toilet facilities, and improvements to lighting, ceiling tiles, and flooring – alongside a range of additional upgrades to ensure the centre is welcoming, functional, and future-ready.

 "As a company, we take great pride in delivering high-quality commercial developments that not only meet technical and design standards but also make a lasting contribution to the community.